rohitdalvi18/packer-terraform-aws-setup/README.md

 ## Conclusion

-This demonstrates the automated provisioning of AWS infrastructure using Packer for creating a custom AMI and Terraform for deploying a secure, scalable architecture.
-By integrating a bastion host, private EC2 instances, and modular Terraform configurations, the setup ensures a structured and efficient deployment process.
-With this approach, infrastructure can be easily managed, replicated, and scaled while maintaining security best practices. 🚀
+This project successfully provisions and configures a set of EC2 instances using Terraform and Ansible, streamlining the deployment of Ubuntu and Amazon Linux environments.
+By automating system updates, Docker installation, and disk usage monitoring, the setup ensures that all instances are consistently maintained and ready for deployment.

+Through dynamic inventory management with `aws_ec2.yaml`, Ansible can efficiently target instances based on their OS, reducing manual effort.
+The modular approach allows for easy scaling and modifications in the future.